 Use our information here to determine and order the best camera system for your property, or contact us at CCTV Security Pros.
 Get help from surveillance experts by calling 888.653.2288.

 How Security Camera Recorders Work

-NVRs and DVRs by CCTV Security Pros both allow you to manage, view, record, and store live or archived surveillance footage from connected cameras.
-They’re each compatible with smartphones, tablets, and PCs to view your footage remotely.
+NVRs and DVRs by CCTV Security Pros both allow for managing, viewing, recording, and storing live or archived surveillance footage from connected cameras.
+You can access all these functions from any device.

 - NVRs - Connect to their cameras with Ethernet Cable (CAT5/6).
 They only use one cable for power and video.
 This is called Power Over Ethernet technology (PoE)